-Plain of the 6 Glaciers
+Plain of Six Glaciers Hike

 From the Lake Louise parking lot, make your way down to Lake Louise, where you follow the broad path that goes to the right, passing by the Chateau Lake Louise.
 It’s crowded here, with thousands of tourists all trying to get their photos taken.

 Follow the lakeshore trail around the right side of Lake Louise.
-Here, you will pass signs to go up to the right towards Little and Big Beehives, however to get to the Plain of Six Glaciers you need to continue on this wide path around the lake, soaking in its tranquility.
+Here, you will pass signs to go up to the right towards Little and Big Beehives, however, to get to the Plain of Six Glaciers trail you need to continue on this wide path around the lake, soaking in its tranquility.

 Towards the end of Lake Louise, you will pass over a delta created by the glacier’s silt deposits as it melted.
 As you get farther on this trail, the crowds will subside.
 Finally, at the end of Lake Louise you begin to feel like you’re on a proper hike and anticipate getting to the Tea House and the Plain of Six Glaciers viewpoint.

 You will pass a popular rock-climbing spot – take a moment to gaze up at climbers suspended in space, always an intriguing part of the trek.
 The forest will quickly thin as you climb, granting you views down to Lake Louise and the valley below.
-You will hike up and then begin to cross left above the tree line.
+You will hike up and then begin to cross left above the treeline.
 The view below will be scattered with deep, dark crevices and massive imposing mountains with huge, sheer faces.
-In addition, right below the Tea House are two sets of switchbacks that are especially steep.
+In addition, right below the Plain of Six Glaciers Tea House are two sets of switchbacks that are especially steep.

-To get to the viewpoint, continue on the trail from the tea house, for a relatively flat one-and-a-half-kilometer hike.
+To get to the viewpoint, continue on the trail from the tea house, for a relatively flat 1.5 km hike.
 The trail comes to an end on the side of a scree slope looking up at glaciers and the pass, which separates British Columbia and Alberta.
 This is sometimes called the Abbots Pass viewpoint, though in reality it is the end of the Plain of Six Glaciers hike.
 Look closely up at Abbots Pass (the furthest right) and you might be able to make out the mountaineer’s hut built in 1922 that still stands.
 Marmots and chipmunks, however, will certainly be around.
 So, if you are eating your lunch here, take care that none gets stolen!
 Be warned, do not attempt to access Abbots Pass from here, as the route up is called The Death Trap for a reason - it’s highly dangerous.

 We like to take a break at the viewpoint and soak in the incredible views.
 Many other hikers climb up and scramble on the rocks above the trail, though we don’t like to take a chance with increased rockfall risk.